angband/angband/docs/hacking/debug.rst

   Provides a menu to let you create any artifact, and drops it on the floor.

 Create a good object ``g``
-  Creates a good object and places it nearby.
-If you provide a command- count, creates that many good items.
+  Prompts for the number of objects to create and then creates that many good objects nearby.

 Create a very good object ``v``
-  Creates a very good ("excellent") object and places it nearby.
-If you provide a command-count, creates that many very good items.
+  Prompts for the number of objects to create and then creates that many very good ("excellent") objects nearby.

 Play with an object ``o``
-  Lets you modify an object by randomly rerolling it as a normal, good, or excellent object, or lets you modify it directly, tweaking the pval and combat values.
+  Lets you modify an object by randomly rerolling it as a normal, good, or excellent object or lets you edit its attributes, including quantity, ego type, presence or absence of curses, combat values, and modifiers.
+There's also a statistics option to evaluate how likely worse, better, or matching objects of the same kind would be generated.

 Test kind ``V``
-  Requires a command-count.
-For the tval given by command-count, creates one object of each sval and drops it nearby.
+  Will prompt for a tval, as an integer.
+For that tval, creates one object of each sval and drops it nearby.
+There is a similar option with the 'c' command, but this one will generate any instant artifacts associated with a tval and selects the tval by number rather than name.

 Detection / Information
 =======================